grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/08 Tags and Groups.md

 To disable some of the above tags, you can use the `systemTags` [option](/using-k6/options).
 Keep in mind that some data collectors (e.g. `cloud`) may require certain tags.
-You can also enable some additional system tags, if you need them:
+You can also enable some additional system tags if you need them:

 | Tag           | Description                                                                                                                       |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------- |